-12) How experienced is the swimmer in terms of swimming in open water?
-How experienced is the swimmer in terms of swimming in open water at the current water temperature?
+Level of experience swimming in open water and/or experience in the current water temperature

 Swimmer and masters coach Marty Hendrick trains every day.

 Hellenic American College of Athens, November 2015.
 It’s an early morning in Athens during the warmest fall in living memory.
-Even though it’s the middle of November, the temperature refuses to go down below 68 degrees.
+Even though it’s the middle of November, the temperature refuses to go below 68 degrees.
 One good thing is that the warm nights allow the large number of refugees staying in the city to be able to sleep without freezing.

-We’re outside despite the heat, more specifically at the relatively newly constructed swimming pool of the Hellenic American College.
+We’re outside despite the heat, at the newly constructed swimming pool of the Hellenic American College.
 It’s the first competition of the season and the expectations for achieving good times have been toned down.
-The big topic of discussion on the tightly packed stands is the men’s 1,500 meters freestyle.
+The big topic of discussion on the tightly packed stands is the men’s 1,500m freestyle.

-In the movie Without Limits about the runner Steve Prefontaine, his favorite distance of 5,000 meters is described as “thirteen minutes of pain” and the toughest challenge in running.
-The pace is too high to allow for any type of rest, whereas the distance is long enough to offer plenty of opportunities for doubt and giving in to the intensely grinding feeling of discomfort originating from anaerobic activities.
-1,500 meters freestyle for swimmers is the equivalent of 5,000 meters for runners – the distance takes about fifteen minutes for the specialists and is not comfortable for more than the first 300 meters, at best.
+Steve Prefontaine, in the biopic Without Limits, is quoted as saying his favorite distance of 5,000 meters is “13 minutes of pain.”
+Is the toughest challenge in running: the pace is too high to allow for any type of rest, but the distance is long enough to offer plenty of opportunities for doubt and for anaerobic activities to give way to the intensely uncomfortable grinding feelings.
+The 1,500m freestyle for swimmers is the equivalent of a 5k for runners; the distance takes about 15 minutes for the specialists and is not comfortable for more than the first 300 meters, at best.

-Swimmers are seeded according to the principle of a flight of birds.
-The swimmer with the fastest sign-up time gets the lane in the middle, where he or she is flanked by the swimmers with the second and third best times.
+Swimmers are placed in lanes according to the formation of a flight of birds.
+The swimmer with the fastest sign-up time gets the lane in the middle, where he or she is flanked by the swimmers with the second- and third-best times.
 This morning, The Champion was set to swim in lane 3.
-The Champion, or Spyridon Gianniotis which is his name, grew up on the island of Corfu with a British mother and a Greek father.
-Named after the patron saint of Corfu, Spyridon, but called Spiros, he left the island already at the age of sixteen to train in Thessaloniki to finally end up in the city that holds half of the entire population of Greece: Athens.
+The Champion, Spyridon Gianniotis, grew up on the island of Corfu with a British mother and a Greek father.
+Named after the patron saint of Corfu, Spyridon (called Spiros), left the island at the age of 16 to train in Thessaloniki, finally ending up in the city that holds half of the entire population of Greece: Athens.

-After the Athens Olympics in 2004 and the sensational win in the European championships in soccer that same year, Greek sports had been on a downward slope.
+After the Athens Olympics in 2004 and the sensational win in the European championships in soccer that same year, Greek sports had been on a downward slide.
 Sure, the basketball team beat the American dream team at the 2006 world championships, where LeBron James and company were grounded down by the well-coordinated Greeks.
-However, by 2015, individual Greek sports was sadly reduced to a number of decent rowers.
-And Spiros, who’d become the most accomplished and popular Greek swimmer over time after having won everything except for an Olympic medal.
-After having won the world championships in 10 kilometers open water in both 2011 and 2013, The Champion not only received the award for the best athlete in Greece, but there was also a surge in the interest in swimming.
-At the London Olympics 2012, the 10 kilometer race was held in The Serpent in Hyde Park, where Spiros after nearly two hours of swimming missed a medal by a margin of just five seconds.
+However, by 2015, individual Greek sports were sadly reduced to a number of decent rowers and Spiros, who’d become the most accomplished and popular Greek swimmer over time after winning everything except for an Olympic medal.
+After he won the world championships in 10 kilometers open water in both 2011 and 2013, The Champion not only received the award for the best athlete in Greece, but prompted a surge in swimming interest.
+At the London Olympics of 2012, the 10 kilometer race was held in the Serpentine in Hyde Park, where Spiros, after nearly two hours of swimming, missed a medal by a margin of just five seconds.